-I love to work out and if there is anything that I have learned, it is that the body is diametrically opposed to the mind.
-My body wants me to sit.
-My mind wants me to be active .
-My body wants me to rest.
-My mind wants me to move.
-My body wants to vegetate.
-My mind wants to me burn more calories…as the apostle Paul put it “For I have the desire to do what is good, but I cannot carry it out” …..get the picture?
-My will, mind and center of reasoning understand the importance of physical activity but it can be a challenge to convince my body of the same….and so, sometimes I have to bypass my bodily desire and do the thing anway….in other words, do the opposite of what my body is screaming to do.
+I love to work out and if there is anything that I have learned, it is that my body is constantly opposing my mind.
+When my mind wants me to be active, my body wants me to sit.
+When my mind wants me to move, my body wants to vegetate.
+Here is how the apostle Paul put it “For I have the desire to do what is good, but I cannot carry it out.”
+My will, mind and center of reasoning understand the importance of physical activity but it can be a challenge to convince my body of the same…and so, sometimes I have to bypass my bodily desire and do the thing anway….in other words, do the opposite of what my body is screaming to do.
 That is not easy and requires the development of discipline.
 The bible calls this “self-control”.
 Sometimes I have to tell my body “NO!”.
 If I repeat this practice consistently, I will develop a discipline.